earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 ### URL Parameters

-Using `URL` parameters, we can define a more specific **request** to limit what data we get back in **response** to our API **request**.
-For example, if we only want data for Boulder, Colorado, we can query just that subset of the data using the RESTful call.
+Using `URL` parameters, you can define a more specific **request** to limit what data you get back in **response** to your API **request**.
+For example, if you only want data for Boulder, Colorado, you can query just that subset of the data using the RESTful call.
 In the link below, note that the **?&county=Boulder** part of the url makes the request to the API to only return data that are for Boulder County, Colorado.